micahcowan/bobbin/README.md

 Alias for `--interface=simple`.

-##### --disk *arg*
+##### --disk, --disk1 *arg*

 Load the given disk file to drive 1.

-If this option is not used, then a disk controller card is not included in the emulated machine, causing it to boot immediately into BASIC.
+If neither `--disk` nor `--disk2` are used, then a disk controller card is not included in the emulated machine, causing it to boot immediately into BASIC.
 This differs from many emulators, which include a disk controller card even when no disks are inserted, causing the boot to hang forever until Ctrl-RESET breaks out from the boot.

+##### --disk2 *arg*

+Load the given disk file to drive 2.

 #### Special options